 The need for imparting financial education in schools

-One of the most important subjects that needs to be taught to children in schools especially at the primary level is financial education.
+- One of the most important subjects that need to be taught to children in schools especially at the primary level is financial education.